Port of Hamburg, Germany

 LANDING STAGES

-Much of the communication between the residential portion of the city and the free port is by means of boats, which necessitate the use of landing stages at all quays in the deep-water basins.
+Much of the communication between the residential portion of the city and the free port is by boat, which necessitates the use of landing stages at all quays in the deep-water basins.

-These stages had to be constructed in a manner to cope with the fluctuation in the levels of the water.
-In some places where the traffic is not great and where only small vessels ply, landing stairs leading to the lowest water level have been built, and in some instances iron pontoons and floating platforms are placed before these stairs.
+These stages had to be constructed to cope with the fluctuation in water levels.
+In some places where the traffic is not great and where only small vessels ply, landing stairs leading to the lowest water level have been built, and in some instances, iron pontoons and floating platforms are placed before these stairs.

-Where the traffic is brisk, particularly at the points used by the ferryboats, this method was inadequate; hence movable bridges, supported by means of rollers on floating pontoons, were constructed.
+Where traffic is brisk, particularly at the points used by ferryboats, this method needed to be improved; hence, movable bridges, supported by rollers on floating pontoons, were constructed.
 The slopes of these bridges depend upon the level of the tide.

 The most important of these stages are the St. Pauli landing stages located on the north side of the Elbe, approximately opposite the Blohm and Voss shipbuilding yard.

-The stages are really a number of smaller stages combined into a larger one which is approximately 1,400 feet long and 66 feet wide.
-Its surface rises 6 feçt 4 inches above the water level.
-At its rear are waiting accommodations, offices, luggage rooms, shops, and rest rooms, while on the dome above is a tall clock tower equipped with a tide gage indicating the level of the water in the harbor.
+Several more miniature stages are combined into a larger one, approximately 1,400 feet long and 66 feet wide.
+Its surface rises six feet 4 inches above the water level.
+At its rear are waiting for accommodations, offices, luggage rooms, shops, and restrooms, while on the dome above is a tall clock tower equipped with a tide gauge indicating the water level in the harbor.

 The eastern part of these landing stages carries an upper deck 660 feet long where passengers can be discharged from the promenade deck of ocean-going vessels.